ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

 ### Introduction

-Macros are a recent introduction to the CQL language, previously any macro-type functionality was provided by running the C Pre-Processor over the input file before processing.
-Indeed this practice is still in many examples.
-However it is less than idea.
+Macros are a recent introduction to the CQL language; previously any macro-type functionality was provided by running the C Pre-Processor over the input file before processing.
+Indeed the practice of using `cpp` or `cc -E` is still in many examples.
+However it is less than ideal.

- * It's not possible to create automatic code formatting with text based replacement
+ * It's not possible to create automatic code formatting tools with text based macro replacement
- * Macros are easily abused creating statement fragments in weird places that are hard to understand
+ * Macros are easily abused, creating statement fragments in weird places that are hard to understand
- * The usual problems with text replacement and order of operations means that macro arguments frequently have to be wrapped to avoid errors
+ * The usual problems with text replacement and order of operations means that macro arguments frequently have to be wrapped to avoid non-obvious errors
  * Debugging problems in the macros is very difficult with line information being unhelpful and pre-processed output being nearly unreadable

 To address these problems CQL introduces the notion of structured macros.
-That is, a macro the describes the sort of thing it intends to produce and the kinds of things it consumes.
+That is, a macro that describes the sort of thing it intends to produce and the kinds of things it consumes.
 This allows for reasonable syntax and type checking and much better error reporting.